We ride them, we herd them, we even eat them, reindeer are a romantic symbol of Christmas but also a major part of Norwegian culture

 Reindeer meatballs anyone?
 This popular dish can be found in many restaurants in Norway and Finland and are even sold canned in supermarkets.
 Reindeer meat is tender and lean but is often served as a sausage.
 It can be smoked, salted or dried and is used in many local dishes.

 But they have a lot of natural predators too.
 Eagles and other birds of prey may catch newborn calves.
-Bears, including polar bears also prey on the weak and sick but wolves are the biggest threat to adult reindeer, where packs follow herds around all year.
+Bears, including polar bears, also pray on the weak and sick but wolves are the biggest threat to adult reindeer, where packs follow herds around all year.
 A whole reindeer was found in a shark once!

 Reindeer used to be a great mode of transport, and although Santa has reindeer pull his sleigh, nowadays few regular people use reindeer power.
 Reindeer are able to scavenge food for themselves when travelling, whilst dogs need to be fed by their owners, but dogs can travel much greater distances.

 The annual World Reindeer Racing Championship is held at Easter near the Sami village of Kautokeino.
 Ski-wearing competitors try to race reindeer, holding only on to reins and hope to make it through the course.
 Few make it to the finish line but it’s an entertaining way to see reindeer in action.

 They are synonymous with Christmas ever since Clement C Moore wrote the famous poem ‘A Visit from Saint Nicholas’ in 1823, in which he named Santa’s flying reindeer:

 More rapid than eagles his coursers they came,

 And he whistled, and shouted, and called them by name;

 “Now, Dasher! now, Dancer! now, Prancer and Vixen!